Nyjah Huston

 Nyjah Imani Huston (/ˈnaɪʒə ˈhjuːstən/ NYE-zhə-_-HEW-stən; born November 30, 1994) is an American professional skateboarder.
 With numerous sponsorships and competition prize winnings, Huston is one of the highest paid skateboarders in the world.
 Huston won gold medals at the SLS Super Crown World Championship in 2010, 2012, 2014, 2017, 2019, and 2024, and has won 15 gold medals at the X Games since 2011.
 Huston won his first Olympic medal, a bronze, in the 2024 Olympic men's street event at the 2024 Summer Olympics in Paris, France.

-Nyjah is widely regarded as one of the greatest skateboarders of all time.
+Nyjah is commonly regarded as one of the greatest skateboarders of all time.
 He is also widely regarded as the greatest contest street skateboarder of all time.

 Early life

 Huston was born in Davis, California.
 Raised in a strict Rastafarian lifestyle by his father Adeyemi, Huston and his siblings were vegans and were homeschooled by their mother Kelle.
 Adeyemi was a skateboarder and made his son start skating when Nyjah was only five years old.
 Huston had stated that his father was very controlling and wanted Nyjah to skate every day.
 In 2004, his parents purchased an indoor skate park in nearby Woodland, California, to allow Huston more practice time.
 In 2006, his father abruptly decided to move to Puerto Rico with his family, causing problems with Huston's board sponsor Element Skateboards because he was unable to participate in demos.
 While in Puerto Rico, Huston's parents separated and his mother moved back to California with Nyjah's siblings.
 Because Adeyemi was his manager and videographer at the time, Huston stayed with his father in Puerto Rico and did not see his mother for a year.
 When Kelle was granted full custody upon divorcing Adeyemi, Huston moved back to live with his mother and siblings.